-Southwestern Community College District maintains a Daily Crime Log that records crimes that have been reported to the College Police.
-The log is updated within two business days of a crime being reported and includes the date reported, date and time of occurrence, nature of the crime, the campus and location, general information, and the disposition.
+The Daily Crime Log is updated within two business days of a crime being reported and includes the date reported, date and time of occurrence, nature of the crime, the campus and location, general information, and the disposition.
 Disposition definitions are provided below.